Education and Skills

 Together with charity National Numeracy, KPMG founded National Numeracy Day in 2018.
 As the UK’s only day dedicated to building brighter futures through improved number confidence and competence, whether that’s managing household budgets, applying for a new job or helping children with homework.

-Since its inception, the campaign has inspired 650,000 actions to improve numeracy skills and has helped to surface the national debate about a culture of math’s anxiety that holds the nation back when it comes to productivity and social mobility.
+In 2023, the campaign inspired 831,0501 actions to improve numeracy skills and has helped to surface the national debate about a culture of math’s anxiety that holds the nation back when it comes to productivity and social mobility.

 National Numeracy Day 2023Play video